 I had an idea that I would run a staking pool, so did lots of preparation.
 I bought a Linux computer and installed all the softwarer.
 I got Nix installed and compiled the Jormungander client.
 Bits of it didn't work immediately, but after a bit of fiddling I got it all working.

 There are a few other things I have to do.
 One is to make sure all the ports are shut down on my firewall, and another is to sort out a fixed Ip address.
 I also need to ensure that my internet connection never fails.
 Well I have been having a few problems with this bit.
 My internet is fast but I have found the connection drops out occasionally.
 I started an Ocean Droplet but I haven't got the software working yet.
 I also struggled with the whole fixed Ip thing, and the firewalls.
 I read up on it but its not really my area of expertise.
 After a while I decided maybe I might just keep it simple, and stake with another pool.
 I can give myself a bit more time to get all this right then come in later, maybe, when the technology is easier to work with.

-I just decided to call myself "Kevmate" because I thought that in the age of decentralisation the more of us that are hard to trace the better.
+When I am in the forums I just call myself "Kevmate" because I thought that in the age of decentralisation the more of us that are hard to trace the better.
 Its not that I need to remain anonymous.
-I'm sure I could be traced easily, but you aren't trusting me with your money here.
-Cardano is trustless.
-I'm calling the pool "KevPool".
+I'm sure I could be traced easily, but nobody has to trust me so its not a big deal.

 In 2013 I heard about bitcoins, and I bought a couple.
 Yes, like everyone else who bought bitcoins in 2013, I wish I had bought more.
 But anyway, I had two.
 The good news is that I put them in a wallet and forgot about them, no selling, no problems with Mt Gox, all was peaceful.